- Target muscle: Anterior Deltoid

 Comments and tips

-Many people can get away with doing the behind-the-neck barbell overhead press.
+Many people can get away with doing the seated behind-the-neck barbell shoulder press.
 Whether or not the exercise can be risky for you depends on your technique and the way in which your body is built.
-However, why take the risk when there are perfectly safe alternatives, such as the standard barbell overhead press, the dumbbell one-arm overhead press, and the Arnold press?
+However, why take the risk when there are perfectly safe alternatives, such as the standard barbell shoulder press and the Arnold press?